Medicine lake volcano

 Topic: Earth Science

-Keywords: Cascade Range, Geology, Lava, Magmas, Medicine Lake (Mont.), Volcanic eruptions, Volcanoes, Volcanology
+Keywords: Cascade Range, Geology, Lava, Magmas, Medicine Lake (Cal.), Volcanic eruptions, Volcanoes, Volcanology

 Volcanic bombs form during many eruptions.